 Attendance: You are required to attend every class regularly.
+The percentage of participation in each class should be more than 50% to be considered attending each class.

 Attendance Policy

 (1) All students of SUNY Korea are required to attend every class.